 Our words build bridges to each-other and share our thoughts and feelings.

-Children who have developmental delays or special needs often need help to improve their language, speech, and communication skills.
-Children who cannot express their wants and needs can become frustrated and turn to inappropriate behaviors to try and express themselves.
-A speech therapist can help your child to become a successful communicator by working on articulation and language skills, so he can more easily share his wants, needs and feelings.
+Children who have developmental delays or disabilities often need help to improve their language, speech, and communication skills.
+Children who cannot express their wants and needs can become frustrated and turn to challenges behaviors to try and express themselves.
+A speech therapist can help your child to become a successful communicator, so they can more easily share their wants, needs and feelings.
 If your child has feeding issues, a SLP can help make meal time an easier and more enjoyable experience for your child.

 First, the SLP will evaluate your child and determine exactly what kind of challenges your child is facing.
 Once the problem is identified, he’ll develop a plan of action that might include regular speech, language or feeding therapy sessions and exercises that your child can practice at home and at school.
 Whether your child has a stutter, auditory processing challenges that affect enunciation, feeding issues due to a congenital condition, or another oral motor or speech-related difficulty, his SLP will create a custom treatment plan to ensure a positive speech, language or feeding experience.